ajskateboarder/wordsmyth/docs/web.md

 # Web API

-A queue-based RESTful API which abstracts the complex data collection and processing logic Wordsmith uses.
+A queue-based RESTful API which abstracts the complex data collection and processing logic Wordsmyth uses.

 Start the infrastructure with `docker compose`: